 Caroline Bulman, Development Manager

 Caroline joined ArtsBuild in January 2008.
-She holds a B.S. degree in Business Administration from Tennessee Wesleyan College and most recently worked as a Membership Associate at the Tennessee Aquarium.
+She holds a B.S. degree in Business Administration from Tennessee Wesleyan College and most recently worked at the Tennessee Aquarium.
 She is responsible for providing administrative support for the annual campaign and to the Director of Finance.

 Sallie Lawrence, Director of Finance